BrightABOH/BrightABOH.github.io/_posts/2021-10-27-firstblogpost.md

 layout: post
 title: "Data Science and remote sensing: Water detection Part 1"
 date: 2021-10-31 22:01:18
-permalink: /posts/Data Science and remote sensing: Water detection Part 1"
+permalink: /posts/Data Science and remote sensing"
 ---

 Having worked in the intersection of this space(data science and remote sensing) for a while, I wish to bring to the limelight the amazing benefits shrouded in the unison of these two fields.
 I am writting series of blog posts focusing on the intersections of these feilds, real world applications, tutorials etc.